Dakota808/Dakota808.github.io/Project_4/HW4blog.md

 ![convertor](ConverterHtml.jpg)<br>
 ![page](ConverterPage.jpg)<br>

 <p>After the we setup the html page for this we are now working in the Controllers which will do all of the calculation. so we use the [Httpget] which will allow the code to recevie the inputs from the html page which I built a simple switch case similar to a if else statement that returns the values of doubles which can handle large decimals and whole numbers.
 I also add a viewbag which will be false until we return the results for the calculation.
-We also design a simlpe debuger to print the lines into the file to make sure the file is receiving and returning the right inputs.</p>
+We also design a simlpe debugger to print the lines into the file to make sure the file is receiving and returning the right inputs.</p>

 ```CS
  [HttpGet]